St. Paul's School Governors come from all areas including: school staff, members of the Church, parents and the local community.

 Governor Type: Headteacher

-Committees: Learning and Teaching; Personnel and Finance; Health, Safety and Environment
+Committees: Learning and Teaching; Personnel and Finance; Health and Safety

 I really struggled at Junior School and I wasn’t very well behaved.
 I was regularly sent to the Headteacher.
 (This happened a lot!)
 Then I had Mr Bond, the best Y6 teacher ever.
 He taught me the importance of being the best version of me that I can be.
 He taught me to be brave and to take risks with my learning.
 He taught me that I could be anything I wanted to be.